steine/QuestForGloriousCode/README.md

 ## Principles
 ### SOLID
 #### S: Single Responsibility
-A Class has a single responsibility
+A Class should have one job.
 #### O: Open/Closed
 A Class should be Open for extension but Closed for modification.
 #### L: Liskov substitution